Library services for disabled students

 Who can help you?

-Ask staff at the Enquiry Desks or Counters for help at any time
+Ask staff at the Welcome Desk (Headington) or Enquiry Desks (Harcourt Hill and Wheatley) for help at any time

-Subject help, information skills, database searching, referencing - ask your Subject Librarian
+Subject help, information skills, database searching, referencing - ask your Academic Liaison Librarian

 email Lending Services